tohyuting/tp/docs/DeveloperGuide.md

       Expected: CLI-nic loads up without any suppliers or warehouses.
 The error "Illegal values found in data\clinic.json: Warehouses list contains duplicate warehouse(s)" will be logged in the log file.

 1. Data will be saved automatically after every command
    1. Test case: Adding a new supplier or warehouse and close CLI-nic by clicking on "X" instead of exit command.
-Sample `add` command is documented in the section above.</br>
+Sample `add` command is documented in the section above. <br>
       Expected: Reopen CLI-nic by double clicking on the jar file.
 The new supplier or warehouse added should be included in the respective supplier or warehouse list.

 ### Updating a Product in a Supplier/Warehouse